-4. Run the media between the media guide and roll holders.

-5. Close the top cover.
+- 4. Run the media between the media guide and roll holders. - 5.
+Close the top cover.

-After printing or feeding several labels: If the media does not track down the center (moves from side to side) or the sides of the media (liner, tag, paper, etc.) are frayed or damaged when exiting the printer, then the media guides may need further adjustment.
-If this does not correct the problem, then the media can be routed over the two roll holding pins on the media guide.
-An empty roll core of the same width as the stack of the fan-fold media can be placed between the roll holders to provide additional support for thin media.
+After printing or feeding several labels: If the media does not track down the center (moves from side to side) or the sides of the media (liner, tag, paper, etc.) are frayed or damaged when exiting the printer, then the media guides or roll holders may need further adjustment.